eikek/publet-plantuml/src/main/resources/org/eknet/publet/plantuml/doc/plantuml.md

 You can wrap it in a `<pre/>` element easily by appending two colons -- `@startuml::`.

+It also recognizes markdown code blocks.
+If indented with four spaces, or with three backticks, the source is rendered as is.

 ### Configuration

 The extension caches the created images in a temporary directory on the server.
 To avoid